 PAIN RELIEF WITH VIRTUAL REALITY

-Dr. Sonia Medina, a co-author, noted, "VR seems especially powerful because it's so immersive.
-The more someone felt like they were really in nature, the more their pain dropped.
-We hope this paves the way for more research, so one day, nature-based VR could help people manage pain in places like hospitals or care homes."
+Dr. Sonia Medina, a co-author, put it this way: “VR is powerful because it’s so immersive.
+The more real it feels, the more Pain melts away.
+We hope our work leads to more research, and that someday, nature-based VR could help people manage Pain in hospitals or care homes.”

 Comments